Digz0/TwitchPeakAnalyzer/README.md

 # TwitchPeakAnalyzer

-A tool to analyze Twitch VOD chat activity and identify significant peaks and dips in message frequency.
+A tool to analyze Twitch VOD chat activity and identify message frequency peaks and their preceding quiet periods.

 ## Installation